-For more information about localization in One Identity Manager, see in the One Identity Manager Configuration Guide.
+For more information about localization in One Identity Manager and editing translations in the Designer, see the One Identity Manager Configuration Guide.

 If a column is marked as multilingual, an extra button © is displayed next to the input field.

 NOTE: